expandtabs() method in Python

 Modified string using default spacing: i love gfg Modified string using less spacing: i love gfg Modified string using more spacing: i love gfg

-The exception using this method is that it doesn’t accept the floating point number if we want to decide the exact precision of the space we require.
+The exception of using this method is that it doesn’t accept the floating-point number if we want to decide the exact precision of the space we require.

 Code #2 : Code to demonstrate exception of expandtabs()